Salix doii

 Salix doii is a shrub from the genus of the willow (Salix) with mostly 3 to 4 centimeters long leaf blades.
 The natural range of the species is in Taiwan.

 Description

-Salix doii grows as a shrub up to 3 meters high.
+Salix doii grows as a shrub up to 3 m high.
 The branches are hairy to a greater or lesser extent.
 The leaves have a 0.8 to 1.5 centimeter long, downy hairy petiole.
 The leaf blade is oblong-lanceolate, 3 to 4 centimeters long and about 1 centimeter wide.
 The leaf margin is entire, the leaf base wedge-shaped-rounded to rounded, the leaf end pointed.
 The upper side of the leaf is sparsely hairy with shaggy hair, the underside with downy hair.
 Ten lateral nerves are formed on each side of the median artery.